peterhalasz/regex-engine/README.md

-# regex-engine
+# v-rex 🦖
-An implementation of a regular expression engine.
+A verbose implementation of a regular expression engine.

 NOTE: This is a work in progess.